 Here is what you can learn from me.

 Let’s start off with the position you’re in right now.
 You’re undoubtedly mulling through people’s reviews, looking at youtube videos and rummaging through any guide you can possibly find (like this one!).
 So right about now, the unknown is destroying you mentally.
 You’ve made posts boasting your registration of this event (don’t worry, we all have) to all of your friends on whatever social media outlet you fancy, and it feels great!
 You’re worked up for this.
 You want this.
 You want people to know you want this.
 It builds accountability, which you need right now.
 There is nothing wrong with this, except for one thing.
 It means nothing until you actually show up.
 Don’t be ‘that guy’ who gets cold feet because you have a nervous tummy ache the week before the event, or whatever hyperinflation of your personal problems that warrants an excuse post to the same people that you boasted your registration ‘accomplishment’ to just months prior.
 Nobody will remember that person who posted that they won’t be able to make it.
 They won't even pay attention to the people who say "aw man, I wish I was there!"
 Remember that fear and excitement evokes the same biological response, and that you’re just experiencing the latter.
+I've never gone into an event without some minor thing going wrong.
+You'll never 100% be ready.
 If you're sure that it's fear you're feeling, remember what Joe DeSena says – “If you’re afraid of something, run towards it”.
 Be brave, alright?
 Being brave isn't about being un-afraid and doing something.
 It's about being scared shitless and doing it anyways.
 Show up, enjoy it, and stop putting this event up on a pedestal.
 You paid for the whole seat, so you’d best get comfortable.
 Because you’re in for a long, long ride.

 Negativity is a cancer.
 It does not behave fairly, and it does not follow any rules.
 Give it permission to enter your mind and it will continue to grow and spread until it fully consumes you and ultimately those around you.
 You are going to be hurting in some way out on the course no matter what.
 Hurt is okay; it validates your efforts and makes the reward even more vindicating.
 But you know what?
 Everybody else is hurting, too.
 Do not feel sorry for yourself.
 Focus on the positives.
 If you find yourself starting to slip away, stop focusing on yourself and divert your attention to somebody else.
 Ask them how they’re doing, or give praise to the amazing scenery you’re surrounded in - just find a damn excuse to win.

 When I found my mind starting to slip I would always crack stupid jokes with the passersby.
 I would marvel at the beautiful evergreen mountain forests that were nonexistent in my hometown of Orlando.
 Always expect and prepare for the worst of outcomes, too.
 That mountain peak you’re approaching looks nice, but chances are it’s a false peak that will give you vision of the next false peak.
 If you find that you’re at the top you’ll feel much better since your expectations have been exceeded.
 Some people have trouble with this advice because it sounds slightly negative, but it isn’t.
 Mentally prepare yourself for the worst to happen, but do not dwell and brood over it.
 You must be comfortable with being uncomfortable.
 If this is hard to grasp, you’re not alone.
 The only time I heard people mention the negatives of their situation was during the first mile going up the first mountain climb.
+Guess what?
 I never saw those people again after that.
+ALL of them DNF'd.
+Imagine that.
 Always remember to smile.